bytedeco/javacpp-presets/libpostal/README.md

 Here is a simple example of the libpostal parser and normalization functionality.

 We can use [Maven 3](http://maven.apache.org/) to download and install automatically all the class files as well as the native binaries.
-To run this sample code, after creating the `pom.xml` and `src/main/java/Example.java` source files below, simply execute on the command line:
+To run this sample code, after creating the `pom.xml` and `Example.java` source files below, simply execute on the command line:
 ```bash
  $ mvn compile exec:java -Dexec.args="/PATH_TO_LIBPOSTAL_TRAINING_DATA_DIRECTORY"
 ```